Ming2Liu/Ming2Liu.github.io/_pages/lab.md

   <div style="flex: 1;">
     <h2 style="color: #a7c7e7; font-size: 24px; margin: 0 0 10px 0;">Hongde Wu</h2>
     <p style="color: #1a1a1a; font-size: 16px; line-height: 1.6; margin-top: 0;">
-       Hongde received his B.Eng degree in Biomedical Engineering with an outstanding graduate from Beijing Institute of Technology in 2017 and received his M.Eng degree (research degree), under the supervision of Dr. Mingming Liu, from Dublin City University in 2022.
-Currently he works as a researcher in 2012 Lab at Huawei.
+       Hongde received his B.Eng degree in Biomedical Engineering with an outstanding graduate from Beijing Institute of Technology in 2017 and received his M.Eng degree (research degree), under the supervision of Dr. Mingming Liu, from DCU in 2022.
+Currently, he works as a researcher in 2012 Lab at Huawei.
 His interests are deep learning, graph neural network and smart transportation.
     </p>
   </div>
 </div>